Chickpea Cookie Cups

 - Add all ingredients except the chocolate chips to a food processor and blend until smooth.

-- Scoop the batter into oven-safe ramekins or a baking dish.
+- Scoop the batter into oven-safe ramekins.

 - Stir in the chocolate chips, reserving a few to sprinkle on top.

-- Bake for 20-25 minutes, until set and lightly golden on top.
+- Bake for 18-20 minutes, until set and lightly golden on top.